 ISS providers were also asked about the types of costs they expected to incur.
-Figure 10 below shows the proportion expecting to see each type of cost.
 For personnel related costs, these were not particularly different to those that they had already incurred most recently.
 This is likely because a number of the costs reported are ongoing costs, such as training and development.
-However, the table demonstrates that companies were expecting to allocate increased resources to improving the conformance of their services through reviewing risks, redrafting community standards and policies, writing DPIAs, and redesigning their services.
-This suggests that the code has had an impact on ISS provider business planning and how ISS provides are protecting children online.
+However, companies were expecting to allocate increased resources to improving the conformance of their services through reviewing risks, redrafting community standards and policies, writing DPIAs, and redesigning their services.
+This suggests that the code has had an impact on ISS provider business planning and how ISS providers are protecting children online.